Marquette Senior High School: Race

-In addition, 215 students (22.2%) were eligible for reduced-price or free lunch

 Athletics

-The Marquette Senior High School's athletic program is known as the Redmen and Redettes.
+The Marquette Senior High School's athletic program is known as the Sentinels.
 The school's first State Championship award came in the fall of 1976 with the Girls Basketball Team coached by Barb Crill.
 The team was also honored several years later by the MHSAA as "Legends of the Game".
 The ice hockey team won the 1977,1988, 1995, 2004 and 2008 (tied) MHSAA state championships.
 The girls downhill ski team took the state titles in 1999–2004, 2008, 2009, and 2016.
 The boys downhill ski team were the state champs in 1997, 2000–2003, 2006, 2009, and 2013–2016.
 The Girls Swimming and Diving team have been the UP champions 21 times (1980, 1981, 1989–1993, 1995–1997, 2002–2012).

 The MHSAA designates Marquette Senior High as a Class "A" school.
 This makes it the only Class A school in the Upper Peninsula.

+Nickname controversy and change

+The exact origin of the "Redmen" nickname is unknown, with some saying it is from the 1910s and some saying the 1920s.
+Many sources attribute the origin of the school's red color to the red sweaters worn by athletic participants in the 1920s.
+These sweaters were inspired by the alma mater of the superintendent at the time, Harvard, and its crimson-red color.
+The chieftain mascot came around the 1930s or 1940s as an homage to Indian strength.

+There has been controversy about the name for many years.
+However, it started ramping up in the 1990s when Native American groups argued that the nickname was offensive and perpetuated negative stereotypes.
+They also pointed out that the use of Native American mascots and logos is a form of cultural appropriation.
+Many disagreed with these claims, though, saying it was a source of pride for them and their school.

+In 1998, the Marquette Area Public School's board retired the Indian Chief logo but kept the Redmen nickname.
+In 2023, the school board decided to retire the nickname after a 4–3 vote, completely dissolving the Redmen nickname from the school and all athletic events.
+The school then called for the community to vote on possible names for the school.
+Names were then slowly narrowed down, and on January 22, 2024, the name "Sentinels" was chosen to replace Redmen.